How to make Sugared Cranberries

 Refrigerate the cranberries for an additional hour before using, then enjoy!

-Once the cranberries are no longer sticky and the sugar has completely adhered to them, you can transfer them from the wire rack to an airtight storage container.
-Gently.
+Once the cranberries are no longer sticky and the sugar has completely adhered to them, gently transfer them from the wire rack to an airtight storage container.

 Sugared cranberries sit on a cooling rack, after chilling in the fridge